yuanxiongbear/bc_election_turnout/doc/bc_election_turnout_report.md

 Performing the Pearson correlation test in R with `cor.test()` produces the results in Table 3.
 We observe a positive correlation of 0.27 between the competitiveness of a district and its voter turnout.
-As the p-value \(p < .001\) falls below our alpha threshold, we reject the null hypothesis and conclude that the linear dependence is statistically significant.
+The final calculated p-value was found to be \(p < .001\).
+This p-value falls below our alpha threshold of 0.05, therefore we reject the null hypothesis and conclude that the linear dependence is statistically significant.